 The Board has the responsibility to enforce the Conflict of Interest guidelines set forth in Article-VII

-The Board of Directors shall elect a Chairperson and a Vice-Chairperson from amongst themselves within a week after their own election, and determine the general policy and program and approve the budget for the organization within a month after the elections.
+The Board of Directors shall elect a Chairperson and a Vice-Chairperson from amongst themselves within a week after their own election, determine the general policy and program and approve the budget for the organization within a month after the elections.
 The elected Chairperson of the Board cannot be related to the President of ATA-Houston.
 The Board shall recognize suggestions from all members at all times.
-Other Board of Directors’ responsibilities are described in appropriate sections of these Bylaws.
+Other Board of Directors’ responsibilities is described in appropriate sections of these Bylaws.

-If a Board of Directors member resigns or does not attend more than two consecutive meetings without a valid excuse or assigning a proxy, Board of Directors are authorized to assign a new member in its place.
+If a Board of Directors member resigns or does not attend more than two consecutive meetings without a valid excuse or assigning a proxy, the Board of Directors is authorized to assign a new member in its place.
 This assignment shall be made with the unanimous vote of the Board of directors Quorum.
 No more than two Board of Directors assignments can be made during a Board of directors’ tenure.

-If an Executive Committee member does not attend to more than two consecutive meetings without a valid excuse or assigning a proxy, the President shall ask from the Board to dismiss this member from Executive Committee and assign a new one.
+If an Executive Committee member does not attend more than two consecutive meetings without a valid excuse or assigning a proxy, the President shall ask the Board to dismiss this member from Executive Committee and assign a new one.
 No more than four elected Executive Committee assignments can be made during an Executive Committee’s tenure for this reason.

-Unless otherwise declared, all decisions of the Board shall be simple majority.
+Unless otherwise declared, all decisions of the Board shall be a simple majority.
 If there is a tie, the Chairperson of the Board will have one additional vote.